aligent/aligent-graphql-mesh/README.md

 `BC_GRAPHQL_TOKEN` Is the JWT needed for the BC Graphql API and is not customer specific, used for introspecting BC GraphQL API for codegen.
 To generate one follow the steps below in Generating Tokens and then BC_GRAPHQL_TOKEN.

-`X_AUTH_TOKEN` Is an token used for the BC REST APIS, it is created in the BC Admin from the BC Admin in settings > Store-level API accounts > Create API account.
-This token can have scopes applied, e.g. will only work with the products API.
+`X_AUTH_TOKEN` Is a token used for the BC REST APIS and has different scopes applied, e.g. will only work with the products API.
+Its called `ACCESS TOKEN` in BC Admin.

 `BC_CLIENT_SECRET` Is generated at the same time as the `X-AUTH_TOKEN`.
 This secret is used to sign a BC customer login JWT created in the `createCustomerLoginToken()` function.
 This JWT that is used for redirecting to the checkout whilst staying logged in.